core-wg/oscore/draft-ietf-core-object-security.md

 {: #get-protected-enc title="Indication of CoAP GET protected with OSCOAP.
 The brackets [ ... ] indicates COSE object.
 The bracket { ... \} indicates encrypted data." }
 {: artwork-align="center"}

-Since the unprotected request message (GET) allows no payload, the COSE object (indicated with \[ ... \]) is carried in the Object-Security option value.
-Since the unprotected response message (Content) has payload, the Object-Security option is empty, and the COSE object is carried as the payload.
+Since the unprotected request message (GET) doesn't allow payload, the COSE object (indicated with \[ ... \]) is carried in the Object-Security option value.
+Since the unprotected response message (Content) allows payload, the Object-Security option is empty, and the COSE object is carried as the payload.

 The COSE header of the request contains a Context Identifier (cid:ca), indicating which security context was used to protect the message and a Sequence Number (seq:15b7).